-We plan to raise additional capital through private placements or of public offerings of equity securities in order to cover our budget.
-If we are limited to the capital we have raised to date, we may be unable to proceed with our current plan of operations and meet our obligations for the next twelve months.
-Given our current attempts to raise additional capital, we believe we will be able to proceed with our current plan of operations and meet our obligations for the next nine months.
-If we do not raise the additional funds, we would slow or halt our research and development expenditures until adequate funding becomes available.
+We plan to raise additional capital through private placements or public offerings of equity securities in order to cover our future budgets.
+Given our recent attempts to raise additional capital and our available cash and cash equivalents as of June 30, 2003, we believe we will be able to proceed with our current plan of operations and meet our obligations for all of 2003 and through at least the third quarter of 2004.
+If actual expenses exceed our budget, however, we will need to raise additional capital sooner in order to meet our cash needs.
+If we cannot raise the additional funds when needed, we would slow or halt our research and development expenditures until adequate funding became available.
 Our business structure is somewhat flexible because we outsource most of our research and development.